MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/concepts/groundedness.md

 ### Summarization in medical contexts
 **Use case:**

-You are summarizing medical documents, and it’s critical that the names of patients in the summaries are accurate and consistent with the provided grounding sources.
+You're summarizing medical documents, and it’s critical that the names of patients in the summaries are accurate and consistent with the provided grounding sources.

 Example API Request: